perusio/drush-cache-warmer/README.md

-The drush command is quite light, it performs a drush bootstrap up to `DRUSH_BOOTSTRAP_DRUPAL_DATABASE`, which is equivalent to Drupal's `BOOTSTRAP_DRUPAL_DATABASE`, and queries the database for content that is fresh according to a given criteria.
+The drush command is quite light, it performs a drush bootstrap up to `DRUSH_BOOTSTRAP_DRUPAL_DATABASE`, which is equivalent to Drupal's `BOOTSTRAP_DRUPAL_DATABASE`, and queries the database for content that is fresh according to the given criteria.

 As example consider that we want to hit the lastest 300 nodes in the `http://example.com` site plus the URIs listed in *hub pages* file